Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 Let’s dive in!

 Your stamina for running is essentially your running endurance.
-Running stamina refers to how long you can run at a submaximal effort without getting tired or without needing to stop and walk.
+Running stamina refers to how long you can run at a submaximal effort without getting tired or needing to stop and walk.

 For beginners, running stamina is often the limiting factor to being able to run even a mile without stopping.
+You may become breathless, feel your heart rate rising exponentially, or your legs burning, and you will be compelled to stop and walk.

-How to Increase Stamina for Running
+How Can I Increase My Stamina for Running?

 Running is a high-intensity, total-body exercise.